 The result is a sweet and slightly spicy latte with a nuanced fragrance.
 Pumpkin spice latte is popular with people who do not like the overwhelming taste of coffee.

-The PSL has no dairy-free option as the pumpkin sauce contains condensed milk as one of the main ingredients.
+The PSL is not dairy-free as the pumpkin sauce contains condensed milk.

 A 16 fluid ounces cup of the PSL with two shots of espresso, 2 percent milk, four pumps of the sauce, and whipped cream delivers 150mg of caffeine and 390 calories.